haywhyze/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+* Answer: Adaptive website has predefined layouts for different device viewport and it renders the layout that is approprite for the device viewport.
+Fully responsive website on the other hand has a fluid layout that responds to the devices viewport.
+It either shrinks or grows to fit the viewport when the view window is resized.

 2. Describe what it means to be mobile first vs desktop first.

+* Answer: Mobile first targets styles for mobile devices by default and provide alternate styles as the viewport increases.
+Desktop first on the other hand targets styles for desktop devices by default and provide alternate styles as the viewport decreases.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+* Answer: The default `font-size` for most common browsers is `16px` and since `rem` refers to the `font-size` of the root element which is `html`, setting its `font-size` to `62.5%` lets `1rem` = `10px` and therefore makes styling dimensions easy to process in the brain.

 4. How would you describe preprocessing to someone new to CSS?

+* Answer: Preprocessing in css allows you write css as if it is a high level programming language in which you can write programming constructs like functions, nesting (factoring) and make some calculations not allowed in normal css.
+The preprocessing compiler then compiles your styles to acceptable css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+* Answer: Favourite - Nesting.
+Most Trouble - Mixins (Took a while to get a hang of it, but it now makes sense to me and I love it)

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.